 Rock in Rio confirms Living Color and Steve Vai at the opening of the festival

-Rio de Janeiro, Feb 1 (EFE).- The American band Living Color and the Grammy-winning guitarist Steve Vai will have an unprecedented meeting on September 2, when the Rock in Rio 2022 festival will open its doors to the public with a day dedicated to metal, the organizers confirmed on Tuesday.
+RIO DE JANEIRO.- The American band Living Color and the Grammy-winning guitarist Steve Vai will have an unprecedented meeting on September 2, when the Rock in Rio 2022 festival will open its doors to the public with a day dedicated to metal, they confirmed this Tuesday organizers.

-For that day, the Welsh band Bullet For My Valentine, the American Metal Allegiance and the Brazilian Black Pantera were also announced, who will open the Sunset box together with Devotos.
+Also announced for that day were the Welsh band Bullet For My Valentine, the American Metal Allegiance and the Brazilian Black Pantera, who will open the Sunset box together with Devotos.

 “The originality of Living Color’s presentation with guitarist Steve Vai will bring together the deep timbres of Corey Glover added to the precise guitar riffs (plucking) of Steve Vai,” festival organizers said in a statement.